Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

   MIN(LENGTH(ride_id)),
   COUNT(DISTINCT(LENGTH(ride_id)))

-FROM cyclistic.trips
+FROM cyclistic.trips;
 ```
 This query returns 16/16/1.
 We've just confirmed that all ride_id values are
 unique 16 characters strings.

 #### Summary

-In the **Prepare** phase, we merged the 12 tables and identified which fields have
+In the **Prepare** phase, we merged 12 tables and identified which fields have
 errors or missing values.
-We will clean the data during the **Process** phase.
+We will now clean the data during the **Process**
+phase.

 # 3. Process

+The first step of the Process phase is to backup our database before we apply
+any changes.

 # 4. Analyze